We support this legislation that would provide greater transparency and opportunity for accountability when it comes to

-Kentucky's Constiution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
-In odd-numbered years there are not more than 30 legislative days.
-The 2019 legislative session started on January 8, 2019 and ended on March 28, 2019.
+Kentucky's Constitution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
+In even-numbered years there are not more than 60 legislative days.
+The 2020 legislative session begins on January 7, 2020.